Ayannamdeo/Obsidian/NodeJs/what's nodejs.md

 now js can be executed outside the browser and due to using c++ underhood we can use js to talk to machine itself and do some stuff like file handling etc. which wasn't possible in browsers.

+This file handling functionality can be accessed from node [[Modules]].